Please confirm topic selection

 • develops from five ossification centers

-• CI-C2 (atlantoaxial) articulation
+• C1-C2 (atlantoaxial) articulation

-• is a diarthrodal joint that provides
+• is a diarthrodial joint that provides

-• 50 (of 100) degrees of cervical rotation
+• 50° (of 100°) of cervical rotation

-• 10 (of 110) degrees of flexion/extension
+• 10° (of 110°) of flexion/extension

-• 0 (of 68) degrees of lateral bend
+• 0° (of 68°) of lateral bend

-• C2-3 joint
+• C2-C3 joint

-• 50 degrees of flexion/extension of cervical spine
+• 50° of cervical spine flexion/extension

-• 50 degrees of rotation of cervical spine
+• 50° of cervical spine rotation

-• C2 Blood Supply
+• C2 blood supply

 • a vascular watershed exists between the apex and the base of the odontoid

-• the limited blood supply in this watershed area is thought to affect healing of type II odontoid fractures.
+• the limited blood supply in this watershed area is thought to affect healing of type II odontoid fractures

 • Occipital-C1-C2 Ligamentous Complex